mwvgroup/pittgoogle-client/docs/source/overview/env-vars.rst

 Set Environment Variables
 ==========================

-(Note: If you are using OAuth2, you need the environment variables described :ref:`here
+(Note: If you are using OAuth2, you will also need the environment variables described :ref:`here
 <oauth2>`.)

 Setting these two environment variables will support a smooth authentication process